orrymr/eloquent-javascript/04_Data Structures/Notes.md

 score = {visitors: 1, home: 1};
  ```

- Ruminate upon why this is the case.
+ Ruminate upon why this is the case: a const binding to an object can itself not be changed and will continue to point at the same object, the contents of that object might change.

  When you compare objects with JavaScript’s == operator, it compares by identity: it will produce true only if both objects are precisely the same value.
 Comparing different objects will return false, even if they have identical properties.
 There is no “deep” comparison operation built into JavaScript that compares objects by contents, but it is possible to write it yourself.